11 Essential Guidelines of Safe Sleep for Babies

 5. Baby Should Sleep In Your Room

 Share a room, not a bed.
 Keep your baby's crib or bassinet in the same room where you sleep.
-According to the American Academy of Pediatrics, for the first six to twelve months, your baby should sleep in the same room as you but alone in a safe sleep space with no soft objects such as toys, stuffed animals, blankets, pillows and bumper pads.
+According to the American Academy of Pediatrics, for the first six to twelve months, you should not co-sleep or sleep in the same bed as your infant.
+Your baby should sleep in the same room as you but alone in a safe sleep space with no soft objects such as toys, stuffed animals, blankets, pillows and bumper pads.
 They should not sleep on a couch, chair, bed or other adult sleep surface alone or with anyone else.
 Placing your baby to sleep on these types of surfaces not only increases the risk of SIDS but other accidental sleep-related deaths.

 How long should baby sleep in your room?